 Our vacation apartment is coming along very well… I’m not that patient when it comes to waiting for items I order to arrive though — But I’m trying to learn patience, chill a little, and enjoy the time I have here in a new culture.
 The weather has been very kind to us, Spring-like on some days, Autumn temps other days… It’s lovely really.
 There is so much to tell you!

 But enough about me… This space is dedicated to my lovely Santa Margarita, California-based friend Ez (pronounced Ee-zee).
 I shall continue talking to you about what I’m up to here in Germany in later posts.
-Ez is the all star blogger behind Creature Comforts and e-shop owner of Wren & Chickadee.
+Ez is the blogger behind Creature Comforts and e-shop owner of Wren & Chickadee.
 So without further ado, I’d like for you to sit in on our chat today so perhaps you can be inspired by this lovely, warm soul on the web with hopes that you’ll feel the same fondness for her that I do.

 “The Taste of Summer” by Ez available on Etsy.